PhD in Epidemiology

 The program consists of required coursework, successful completion of a qualifying examination, preparation and oral defense of a dissertation proposal, admission to candidacy, preparation and oral defense of a dissertation.

 The curriculum, graduate school and graduation requirements are detailed in the current, Epidemiology Student Handbook.

-Click here for the 2014 Spring Schedule of Courses.
+Click here for the 2014 Summer Schedule of Courses.